 - LDL-C 70 to 189 mg/dL:

-- With diabetes: Initiate moderate-intensity statin with an aim towards achieving a 30 to 49% reduction in LDL-C concentration.
+- With diabetes mellitus: Initiate moderate-intensity statin with an aim towards achieving a 30 to 49% reduction in LDL-C concentration.
 If multiple ASCVD risk factors, age 50 to 77 years, initiate high-intensity aim to achieve over 50% reduction in LDL-C concentration.

-- withOUT diabetes and 10-year ASCVD risk less than 5% (low risk): Initiate lifestyle and risk discussion
+- Without diabetes mellitus and 10-year ASCVD risk less than 5% (low risk): Initiate lifestyle and risk discussion